gilmerperez/readme-generator/README.md

 ## Key Features

+* Adds a badge for the selected license.
 * Dynamically generates a README.md file based on user input.
+* Links the Table of Contents to corresponding sections in the README.
 * Includes sections such as Description, Installation, Usage, License, Contributing, Tests, and Questions.

-* Adds a badge for the selected license.

-* Links the Table of Contents to corresponding sections in the README.

 ## Technology Stack

 This application needs the following tools and technologies to operate:
 * **inquirer** for collecting user input.
 * **Node.js** for executing the command-line application.

-* **File system** access to generate and save the README.md file.
+* **File system** access to generate and save the `README.md` file.

 ## Additional Resources

-* The URL of the GitHub repository: [GitHub Repository](https://github.com/gilmerperez/readme-generator)

-* The Generated sample README file is located in the output folder
+The Generated sample README file is located in the output folder

-* A Walkthrough Video that demonstrates the functionality of the application: [Walkthrough Video Link](https://drive.google.com/file/d/1wInm0krN3UKv4i3dzMWnnoW5jVOXxFGM/view?usp=drive_link)

-* Learn more about how to use inquirer for collecting user input: [Inquirer.js Documentation](https://www.npmjs.com/package/inquirer)
+Learn more about how to use inquirer for collecting user input: [Inquirer.js Documentation](https://www.npmjs.com/package/inquirer)

-* As a reminder of everything that a high-quality, professional README should contain: [Professional README Guide](https://coding-boot-camp.github.io/full-stack/github/professional-readme-guide)
+As a reminder of everything that a high-quality, professional README should contain: [Professional README Guide](https://coding-boot-camp.github.io/full-stack/github/professional-readme-guide)

-* A Walkthrough Video that demonstrates the functionality of the application: [Walkthrough Video Link](https://drive.google.com/file/d/1wInm0krN3UKv4i3dzMWnnoW5jVOXxFGM/view?usp=sharing)